truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIOEnterprise/ConfigMinioEnterpriseSNMD.md

 {{< include file="/_includes/MinIoEnterpriseConfig1.md" type="page" >}}

-The **Certificates** setting is not required for a basic configuration but is required when setting up multi mode configurations.
-If you have a valid unrevoked certificate, added in **Credentials > Certificates** area, the **Certificates** dropdown list includes it.
-To use a certificate, select it from the dropdown list.
+Select the certificate you created for MinIO from the **Certificates** the dropdown list.

 Enter the TrueNAS server IP address and the API port number 30000 as a URL in **MinIO Server URL (API**).
 For example, http://*ipaddress*:30000.
 Enter the TrueNAS server IP address and the web UI browser redirect port number 30001 as a URL in **MinIO Browser Redirect URL**.
 For example, http://*ipaddres*:30001.